 Children’s Day is celebrated on November 14 all over the world.
-An important day is dedicated to the vulnerable inhabitants of the planet who need the support of adults.
+This important day is dedicated to the vulnerable inhabitants of the planet who need the support of adults.
 The expression “the future is our children” fully reflects the essence of the coming years.
 But to build a happy tomorrow, you need to solve problems today.

 Various events are held across the country.
 Participation is easy for everyone!
 Colossal work has been done over the years, but there is still a lot of work ahead, so people need to unite.

-- newborns cannot see blue;
+- Newborns cannot see blue.

-- the youngest parents in the world were 8 and 9 years old;
+- The youngest parents in the world were 8 and 9 years old.

-- a four-year-old child, on average, asks about 1000 questions in 1 day;
+- A four-year-old child, on average, asks about 1000 questions in 1 day.

-- in Denmark, home births are popular – 80% of women do not choose to travel to the maternity hospital;
+- In Denmark, home births are popular – 80% of women do not choose to travel to the maternity hospital.

-- more babies are born on Tuesday;
+- More babies are born on Tuesday.

-- children are doing five things at the same time;
+- Children are doing five things at the same time.

-- in Belgium they go to school from the age of three.
+- In Belgium they go to school from the age of three.

-How to celebrate
+How to take part

 The ideal is to visit India, see the events in person.
 If not possible, find broadcasts from the scene.
 Surround children with care, help, sign up for volunteer movements, make donations to foundations.

-When is Children’s Day celebrated in 2022?
+When is Children’s Day celebrated in 2023?